General Bulletin of Program Requirements and Course Descriptions 2017-2018

 University Statement of Non-Discrimination

-Miami University does not permit and takes action to prevent harassment, discrimination and retaliation on the basis of age, color, disability, gender identity or expression, genetic information, military status, national origin, pregnancy, race, religion, sex (including sexual harassment, sexual violence, sexual misconduct, domestic violence, dating violence, or stalking), sexual orientation, protected veteran status in its application and admission processes, educational programs and activities, facilities, programs and employment practices.
-Miami University immediately investigates and if it determines that a hostile environment has been created or discrimination or retaliation has occurred, will take action to prevent its recurrence and remedy its effects.
+Miami University does not permit and takes action to prevent harassment, discrimination and retaliation.
+Miami University immediately investigates and if it determines that a hostile environment has been created or discrimination or retaliation has occurred, takes action to prevent its recurrence and remedy its effects.

 Miami University is committed to Web accessibility and strives to provide an accessible Web presence that enables all University community members and visitors full access to information provided on its websites.
-If you have questions or need assistance, contact Sean Poley, Director of Accessible Technology, firstname.lastname@example.org, 513-529-1225.
+If you have questions or need assistance, contact Sean Poley, Director of Accessible Technology, 312X Hoyt Hall, Miami University, Oxford, Ohio 45056, 513-529-1225 or email@example.com.

-Deputy Title IX Coordinator for Athletics- Ms. Jennifer A. Gilbert, Associate Athletic Director/Senior Woman Administrator/Director of NCAA Compliance is the University’s Deputy Title IX Coordinator for matters related to equality of treatment and opportunity in Intercollegiate Athletics.
+Deputy Title IX Coordinator for Athletics- Ms. Jennifer A. Gilbert, Associate Athletic Director/Senior Woman Administrator is the University’s Deputy Title IX Coordinator for matters related to equality of treatment and opportunity in Intercollegiate Athletics.
 This includes athletic financial assistance, accommodation of interest and abilities and equity of athletic program benefits.
 Ms. Gilbert may be reached at Millett Assembly Hall, Miami University, Oxford, Ohio 45056, 513-529-3113 or gilberj2@MiamiOH.edu.

 Smoke- and Tobacco-Free Environment